This is the first in a three-part series that introduces Python to beginners.

 - Once downloaded, click on the .exe file to launch the installer.

-- Walk through the installer.
-You’ll have to agree to Python’s Terms and Conditions and the installer might also prompt you for your username and password.
+- Walk through the installer – keeping all defaults ticked as they are is fine.
+You’ll have to agree to Python’s Terms and Conditions and the installer might also prompt you for your Windows username and password.

-- Go to the Window search bar and type IDLE.
+- Go to the Windows search bar and type IDLE.
 Clicking on this will open Python.
+Alternatively, you can go to Start > Python > IDLE.

 A quick tour of IDLE